verbb/readability/README.md

 `How long will it take to read?  {{ someContent | humanReadingTime }}`

+Output: `1 minute, 26 seconds`

+If you prefer to see this in the number of seconds only, use the filter `readingTime`

 If you just want a simple average reading time, I made a new function to do simple math based off an [average of 250 words per minute](http://www.healthguidance.org/entry/13263/1/What-Is-the-Average-Reading-Speed-and-the-Best-Rate-of-Reading.html).

 `How long will it take to read?  {{ someContent | humanAverageReadingTime }}`

+Output: `2 minutes, 17 seconds`

+If you prefer to see this in the number of seconds only, use the filter `averageReadingTime`

 ### More Text Shenanigans!